 iPhone 6 and iPhone 6 Plus: More than just a larger display

-Bigger screen sizes weren’t the only changes brought with the 2014 iPhone lineup.
-The new iPhones also included the obligatory faster processor, as well as upgraded cameras (with optical stabilization for the iPhone 6 Plus), improved LTE and Wi-Fi connectivity, longer battery life and support for a near field communications-based mobile payments offering in the form of Apple Pay.
+Apple did not limit changes in the 2014 iPhone lineup to bigger screen sizes.
+The new iPhones also included the obligatory faster processor, as well as improved LTE and Wi-Fi connectivity, longer battery life and upgraded cameras (with optical stabilization for the iPhone 6 Plus).
+They also supported near-field-communications-based mobile payments in the form of Apple Pay.

-There was also a more slimline, curvaceous redesign of the handset, similar to the look of the iPad Air.
+The iPhone 6 also brought a more slimline, curvaceous design, similar to the look of the iPad Air.
 In addition, the size of the handsets meant moving the power button to the side of the device.

-And — for the first time — the rear camera did not sit flush with the phone’s back.
+And — for the first time — the rear camera did not sit flush with the phone’s smooth aluminum back.
 It protruded, causing a slight but unsightly bump.

-The redesign of the iPhone was generally well received by both customers and critics.
-In the first three days on the market, the iPhone 6 and 6 Plus sold a massive 10 million units, which was especially impressive since (for the last time) China was not among the opening markets.
+The iPhone 6 redesign generally prompted good reviews, from customers as well as critics.
+In the first three days on the market, the iPhone 6 and 6 Plus sold a massive 10 million units.
+That proved especially impressive since (for the last time) China was not among the opening markets.

 ‘Bendgate’ scandal hits iPhone 6 Plus